Corvusoft/restbed/docs/example/PAM_AUTHENTICATION.md

 Overview
 --------

-"A pluggable authentication module (PAM) is a mechanism to integrate multiple low-level authentication schemes into a high-level application programming interface (API).
-It allows programs that rely on authentication to be written independently of the underlying authentication scheme.
-PAM was first proposed by Sun Microsystems in an Open Software Foundation Request for Comments (RFC) 86.0 dated October 1995.
-It was adopted as the authentication framework of the Common Desktop Environment.
-As a stand-alone open-source infrastructure, PAM first appeared in Red Hat Linux 3.0.4 in August 1996 in the Linux PAM project.
-PAM is currently supported in the AIX operating system, DragonFly BSD,[1] FreeBSD, HP-UX, Linux, Mac OS X, NetBSD and Solaris." -- [Wikipedia](https://en.wikipedia.org/wiki/Pluggable_authentication_module)
+A Pluggable Authentication Module (PAM) is a system that allows multiple low-level authentication methods to be integrated into a single high-level API.
+This lets applications perform authentication without depending on the specific underlying mechanism.

+PAM was first proposed by Sun Microsystems in an Open Software Foundation RFC in 1995 and became the authentication framework for the Common Desktop Environment.
+As an open-source infrastructure, it appeared in Red Hat Linux 3.0.4 in 1996 through the Linux PAM project.
+Today, PAM is supported on multiple operating systems, including AIX, DragonFly BSD, FreeBSD, HP-UX, Linux, Mac OS X, NetBSD, and Solaris.

 Example
 -------